pajlads/DinkPlugin/README.md

 }
 ```

-Note: `petName` is only included if the game sent it to your chat channel.
+Note: `petName` is only included if the game sent it to your chat via clan notifications.
 </details>

 ### Speedrunning: